shyshyhao/nose-html-reporting/README.rst

   --with-html           Enable plugin HtmlOutput:  Output test results as
                         pretty html.
 [NOSE_WITH_HTML]
-  --html-file=FILE      Path to html file to store the report in.
+  --html-report=FILE    Path to html file to store the report in.
 Default is
                         nosetests.html in the working directory --html-report-template=FILE      Path to jinja2 file to get the report template from.
 Default is templates/report.html from the package working directory